 I’ve loved the band’s output, but always felt it was missing that one extra little magical ingredient to launch them from being great to truly terrific.
 When I saw them play live a few months ago that extra spark manifested itself in spades and I realized that not only were they gonna catch up to their hype, they were bound to surpass it.

 They’ve lost a bit of the ’67 Pink Floyd freneticism that drew me to them in the first place, but they’ve replaced it with an alarmingly mature grasp of rhythm and dynamics.
 They’ve launched past my sonic expectations and delivered a (proper) sophomore album that sounds like it was crafted with a band with decades of experience instead of the handful of years the Mystery jets have actually been active.

 A little Viagra in canada birdie told us this morning that the Van Halen tour (was it ever actually “officially” canceled?) is back on.

 But they’re still not playing SXSW.
 And neither is Led Zeppelin.
 Or Radiohead.

 Everyone is going bonkers over a few select quotes from a forthcoming Entertainment Weekly weekly article.
-However Malkmus said in this month’s Spin, “We still all get on, but it’s hard to imagine that band being a living entity again.
+However Malkmus said in this month’s Spin, “We still all get on, but it’s hard to imagine that band brand viagra on line being a living entity again.
 If we ever got back together again, I’d like it to be later, when we’re really paunchy and our fans are cashing in their IRAs.”